dletessi/dletessi.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "PhD student in charge of teaching"
 collection: teaching
-type: "Undergraduate course"
+type: "Graduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2020-teaching-1
-venue: "University 1, Department"
+venue: "Paul Sabatier University, Mechanics department"
-date: 2014-01-01
+date: 2020-10-01
-location: "City, Country"
+location: "Toulouse, France"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Within the framework of my thesis, I have given 3*32h of lectures, mainly in mechanics, to first year Bachelor students.
+I also gave some practical courses to third year Bachelor students in "basic" Thermodynamics.

 Heading 1
 ======